 All developments must adhere to minimum Design and Construction Standards and all other DSHA construction requirements regardless of financing source(s) (including tax-exempt bond financing and DSHA permanent financing).
 In order to meet minimum threshold requirements, the Rehabilitation Standards Checklist as provided in the Design and Construction Standards must be fully completed for rehabilitation projects.
-Design and Construction Standards available www.destatehousing.com/Developers/lihtc/2018/2018 qap guidelines.pdf
+Design and Construction Standards available www.destatehousing.com/Developers/lihtc/2019/2019_qap_guidelines.pdf